arkime/arkimeweb/_wiki/api_viewer_docs.md

 GET - /api/user/config/:page

-Fetches the configuration information for a UI page for a user.
+Fetches the configuration/layout information for a UI page for a user.

 **Returns**: